cloneofsimo/paint-with-words-sd/README.md

 # Extension for [AUTOMATIC1111(A1111) stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui)

-Demo:
+This is extension comebines Control Net and Paint with Word, as the demo shown below.

 ![screencapture-127-0-0-1-7860-2023-03-13-10_56_34](https://user-images.githubusercontent.com/42672685/225545442-bdb481ec-e234-475e-900d-e9340c0c7deb.png)

+The implementation is based on the great [A1111 extension of controlnet](https://github.com/Mikubill/sd-webui-controlnet)

 ## Installation

-one can clone the 'pww_controlnet" directory into the extensions directory of A1111 webui
+one can install by cloning the 'pww_controlnet" directory into the extensions directory of A1111 webui

 ```bash
 cp -rf pww_controlnet path/stable-diffusion-webui/extensions/